XChy/XSharp/README.md

 A toy OOP language with lexer, parser, compiler and runtime

+**Not completed yet, and your contributions are highly appreciated**

 ### Background

 Having learned about the theory of compiler, a dull coder try to develop something to have fun.